SOCAIT/SOAR-fitness-agent-rl/README.md

 - **Pinecone Indexes**:
   - `syntrafit-recipes`: Recipe database with nutritional info
-  - `syntrafit-exercises`: Exercise database with metadata
+  - `syntrafit-exercises`: Exercise database with metadata (not used right now)

 - **Retrieval**: Agent queries Pinecone with meal ideas and gets real recipes with accurate macros